More and more companies across business industries are committing to reducing their impact on the environment.

 Developing an eco-conscious organization begins on the ground level with your workforce, as it is crucial for your people to believe in your vision and practice environmentally-friendly habits in the office in order for your mission of sustainability to signal out accordingly.

 There are various accessible and cost-effective measures your company can take to reduce your carbon footprint and affect your environmental impact.
 Here are ten examples of sustainable initiatives you can implement to encourage an environmentally conscious workplace for your employees, not just on Earth Day, but every day.

 Implement a recycling program

 One standard way of supporting mindfulness around sustainability is to establish a recycling program within your office.
-From the kitchen area to your workspaces, provide education on responsible waste disposal through clear signage to help your people distinguish between what items belong in recycling, compost, and in the trash bin.
+From the kitchen area to your workspaces, provide education on responsible waste disposal through clear signage on designated waste stations to help your people distinguish between what items belong in recycling, compost, and in the trash bin.
 You can also look into the safe removal and donation of old computer parts and other items unnecessarily taking up space in your workplace to a local organization supporting the ethical recycling of electronics.